bcgov/citz-imb-ai/HPC/HPC_Embeddings/docs/memory_pool.md

 Every call to `malloc()` is a system call that requires the C library to search the heap for a free block of memory of a suitable size.
 This involves complex algorithms, bookkeeping, and kernel-level context switching.
 When you need to allocate memory for thousands of small strings per second (like in `split_text_to_words`), the cumulative overhead of these calls is enormous.

 **Solution:** The memory pool makes a single, large `malloc` call at the beginning.
-Subsequent allocations (`pool_alloc`) are nearly free—they are just a pointer addition and a bounds check, which are orders ofmagnitude faster.
+Subsequent allocations (`pool_alloc`) are nearly free—they are just a pointer addition and a bounds check, which are orders of magnitude faster.

 #### b.
 Heap Fragmentation